jereediv/The_Reason/README.md

 3. The average number of views of a trending video
 4. The average number of likes for a trending video
 5. The average number of comments for a trending video

+The team will be meeting during regular class hours over Zoom (Tuesday, Thursday, Saturday) and primarily communicating in non office hours through Slack.
+Additional meetings times can be schduled as neccessary based on individual schedules.